shahwahed/nas.scripts/netappConfigMaker/README.txt

 Global Routes
 vFilers Configuration

-the layout is defined in RC.tmpl file you can rearrange it to modify the layout
+the layout is defined in netapp.config.maker.RC.tmpl file you can rearrange it to modify the layout

 Authors and Contributors
 ========================